The Knox School (Australia): House system

 The four Houses used for sporting and arts competitions and carnivals are "Chisholm" (named after Caroline Chisholm), "Flinders" (Matthew Flinders), "Lawrence" (Marjorie Lawrence) and "Paterson" (Banjo Paterson).

 Schools

-There are three sub-schools: The Junior School (Early Learning Centre, Prep to Year 6), Middle School (Years 7 to 9) and Senior School (Years 10 to 12).
+There are two sub-schools: The Junior School (Early Learning Centre, Prep to Year 6), Senior School (Years 7 to 12).

 Extracurricular activities

 Sport

 The Knox School is a member of the Eastern Independent Schools of Melbourne (EISM).

 EISM premierships

 The Knox School has won the following EISM senior premierships.